Hours: 10 AM to 5.30 PM (Sat-Thu); 10 AM to 8.30 PM (Fri); Last entry 15 mins before closing – Cost: Free

 They’ve also got a great collection of historical vehicles like Stephenson’s Rocket, a Model T Ford and a Spitfire plane.
 And there’s an interesting display of early home computers which makes for a nice walk down memory lane if you were a child in the 80s.
 (It might also make you feel extremely old when you see all your childhood toys on display in a museum!)

-Check out Craig’s review of the Science Museum on his blog.
+Read Craig’s review of the Science Museum.

 Hours: 10 AM to 5.45 PM (Sat-Thu); 10 AM to 10 PM (Fri) – Cost: Free